 As drivers, we face hundreds of different decisions and circumstances each day.
 Even when we’re doing our best to follow the rules, mistakes happen.
 Sometimes when things go wrong it’s completely on another driver, and you’re just caught up in the consequences.

-Thankfully, most of the car accidents that happen across our state are not fatal.
+Thankfully, most of the car crashes that happen across our state are not fatal.
 As drivers, though, we should always be prepared for the worst.
 Here are some other factors that play a role in the worst crashes.
 Some of them may surprise you.

 - Speed is a factor in 36% of fatal crashes.